Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 ### Discarding a translation

 [[r1541]](https://forth-standard.org/proposals/recognizer-committee-proposal-2025-09-11#reply-1541)
-also asks for a way to discard a translation.
+also asks for a way to discard (drop) a translation.
 This need has also come up in some recognizers implemented in Gforth (e.g., `rec-tick`), and Gforth uses (non-standard) words like `sp@` and `sp!` for that.
-Standard options would be to wrap the word that pushes a translation into `catch` and discard the stacks with a non-zero `throw`, or to use `depth` and `fdepth` in combination with loops of `drop` and `fdrop`;
+Standard options would be to wrap the word that pushes a translation into `catch` and discard the stacks with a non-zero `throw`, or to use `depth` and `fdepth` in combination with loops of `drop` and `fdrop`; both ways are cumbersome, but viable.
+At the 2026-02-13 meeting the committee decided not to standardize support for dropping translations for now.

-both ways are cumbersome.
-My feeling is that many in the committee and in the wider Forth community do not see the need for `discard-translation` yet; this may change in the future.
+### Locals

+#### `translate-local`

+Locals need a separate translation token `translate-local`, because the postponing action differs from that of name tokens for permanent words.
+Also, there is much variation in how systems represent locals internally during compilation, and many system implementors prefer not to have to change their system to work with nts.

+#### `rec-local` ?

+One contentious issue has been how to recognize locals: Should it happen in `rec-name` or in a separate `rec-local`?
+This reflects the existing divergence among systems, some of which `find` or `find-name` locals and some of which use a mechanism outside these words.
+I think that both options are relatively easy to implement for all systems, and that there is currently no legacy based on having a separate `rec-local` or not.
+OTOH, leaving this decision undecided is going to significantly reduce the usefulness of this proposal: Already usage level 2 (Programs that change which of the existing recognizers are used and in what order) would become much more cumbersome for many uses, and other uses may become completely unusable.
+For now I have kept recognizing locals in `rec-name`, but changing the proposal to have a separate locals recognizer would just mean removing the local recognition paragraph from `rec-name` and adding:

+##### `rec-local` ( c-addr u -- translation )

+If c-addr u is the name of a visible local, *translation* represents the text-interpretation semantics (interpreting, compiling, postponing) of that word, and has the translation token `translate-local`.
+If not, *translation* is `translate-none`.

+#### `Postpone`ing a local

+The postponing action for a local `x` is specified such that writing `POSTPONE x` is equivalent to `x POSTPONE LITERAL`.
+This is the current behaviour of Gforth.
+It is easy to implement and has proven to be useful ("notation matters").
+However, probably no other Forth system implements this behaviour (yet), so an alternative is to specify that the postponing action throws or performs an implementation-defined action, and I am prepared for changing the proposal accordingly.

 ### Consumers of translations (Usage level 5)